inzhoop-co/LETH/README.md

 - Send / Receive ETH
 - Send / Receive TOKENS
 - List your transactions
-- Share Address via SMS, Email or Whisper (SHH)
+- Share Address via SMS, Email or Whisper (Shh)
 - Share your geolocation
-- Request payments via SMS, Email or Whisper (SHH)
+- Request payments via SMS, Email or Whisper (Shh)
-- Send messages / images to friends and community using SHH protocol in unpersisted chat
+- Send messages / images to friends and community using Whisper protocol in unpersisted chat
 - Send private unpersisted crypted messages to friends
 - Backup / Restore wallet or seed
 - Protect access with TouchID / PIN code
 - Currency convertion value via Kraken API
 - Add Custom Token and Share it with friends
-- Run DAppLeth (in progress)
+- Run DAppLeth

 # Beta Testers
 Become a BETA tester, install the App and help the community to grow up.